-• Additional Skill Acquisition Programme (ASAP) - With the help of the Government of Kerala and the Higher Education Department, the College conducts the ASAP which focuses on training to develop additional skills for employability.

-- Spoken English The College conducts Spoken English and Communication skills sessions (Department of English) with the help of fully equipped Language Lab.
+- Additional Skill Acquisition Programme (ASAP) With the help of the Government of Kerala and the Higher Education Department, the College conducts the ASAP which focuses on training to develop additional skills for employability. - Spoken English The College conducts Spoken English and Communication skills sessions (Department of English) with the help of fully equipped Language Lab.
 Special emphasis is given for the development of reading, writing and speaking skills. - Computer Literacy Computer facilities are available to the students for doing their project works.
 Every department has computers with internet facility which is available to the students on request.
 Online submission of assignments is encouraged with the aim of computer literacy.
 The College offers basic computer courses like DCA, PGDCA, Tally etc for the students.
 A large number of students follow computer oriented courses as part of their programme.
-The Department of Physics offers BSc.
+The Department of Physics offers B.Sc.
 Electronics and its curriculum includes Computer hardware and software also.
-The BA English Students learn PageMaker, Coral Draw, etc. The institution also encourages students to organize subject updating seminars in every semester with the help of power point presentations. - Tailoring Class The girl students of the College make use of the tailoring class during free hours and evening.
-Each batch has a total of 15 students get admission and is trained with the help of a lady instructor. - Ornament Making The women cell and the Equal Opportunity Cell of the College organize training programmes in ornament making and flower arrangement. - Driving: Interested girl students are given driving classes in MOU with a local Driving School at reasonable charges, enabling them to secure motor driving license in two wheelers and four wheelers. - Screen Printing and Fabric Painting The Women's Cell under the Equal Opportunity Cell conducts various programmes to train students, parents and public in fabric painting and screen printing. - Rubber Tapping In association with the Rubber Research Institute, rubber tapping training sessions was conducted for students and public. - Vermin-Compost Zoology department of the college is produces Organic manures from waste in and around the college and is available to the members of college community and nearby. - College is also running a Dry Rubber Content (DRC) testing unit under the Department of Botany. - Blood group determination the Zoology department is conducting blood group determination for the college community absolutely free of cost. - Mushroom Cultivation As a part of the Local Specific Curriculam (UGC), students are trained in mushroom cultivation. - Yoga / Karate Training The Women's Cell of the College conducts Yoga training and Karate demonstration in order to raise the confidence and self-esteem of the girl students.
+The B.A English Students learn PageMaker, Coral Draw, etc. The institution also encourages students to organize subject updating seminars in every semester with the help of power point presentations. - Tailoring Class The girl students of the College make use of the tailoring class during free hours and evening.
+Each batch has a total of 15 students get admission and is trained with the help of a lady instructor. - Ornament Making The women cell and the Equal Opportunity Cell of the College organize training programmes in ornament making and flower arrangement. - Driving: Interested girl students are given driving classes in MOU with a local Driving School at reasonable charges, enabling them to secure motor driving license in two wheelers and four wheelers. - Screen Printing and Fabric Painting The Women's Cell under the Equal Opportunity Cell conducts various programmes to train students, parents and public in fabric painting and screen printing. - Rubber Tapping The Local Specific Curricula sponsored by UGC charted out innovative steps to meet the shortage of skilled rubber tappers.
+In association with the Rubber Research Institute, rubber tapping training sessions was conducted for students and public. - Vermin-Compost Zoology department of the college is produces Organic manures from waste in and around the college and is available to the members of college community and nearby. - College is also running a Dry Rubber Content (DRC) testing unit under the Department of Botany. - Blood group determination the Zoology department is conducting blood group determination for the college community absolutely free of cost. - Mushroom Cultivation As a part of the Local Specific Curriculam (UGC), students are trained in mushroom cultivation. - Yoga / Karate Training The Women's Cell of the College conducts Yoga training and Karate demonstration in order to raise the confidence and self-esteem of the girl students.